||OpenFlowsTM FLOODTM, SewerGEMS, CivilStorm

 The DEM loaded in OpenFlows FLOOD (and using Bing maps as a background layer) would look like this:

 OpenFlows FLOOD requires a computational grid to calculate the overland flows.
 All the data processing / preparation and analysis is done based on this.

 Based on the DEM and the selected grid mesh, a gridded Digital Terrain Model (DTM) needs to be generated to use as a surface which shall be used in runoff calculations.
 Along with the topography you must specify the surface properties (roughness) which will be used in computing the overland flow.

+The earlier version of FLOOD only supports linking of a SewerGEMS model via a SWMM file (.inp format).
 The .inp file can then be imported into OpenFlows FLOOD to connect it to the 2D environment.
 In OpenFlows FLOOD we can select “Connect Stormwater model to MOHID” under the “Urban Floods” Toolbox;

 Selecting this option opens a dialog box in which you have to specify the DTM (surface) where this stormwater network must be loaded, the path of the .inp file and the projection of the system.